Set up your desktop application for MSIX packaging in Visual Studio

 You won't have to add any code to it.
 It's just there to generate a package for you.
 We'll refer to this project as the "packaging project".

-Set the Target Version of this project to any version that you want, but make sure to set the Minimum Version to Windows 10 Anniversary Update.
+Set the Target Version of this project to any version that you want, but make sure to set the Minimum Version to not lower than Windows 10 Anniversary Update.

-In Solution Explorer, right-click the Applications folder under the packaging project and choose Add Reference.
+In Solution Explorer, right-click the Dependencies folder under the packaging project and choose Add Project Reference....

 Choose your desktop application project, and then choose the OK button.